Greeks strike over state TV closure, PM offers talks

 ONLY OPTION?

-The ERT crisis erupted just a day after the government failed to sell natural gas firm DEPA and was cut to emerging market status by equity index provider MSCI, pushing Greek bond yields to the biggest rise in the euro zone market this week.
+The ERT crisis erupted just a day after the government failed to privatise natural gas firm DEPA and was cut to emerging market status by equity index provider MSCI, sending Greek bond yields back above 10 percent.

-Ten-year borrowing costs are back above 10 percent, their highest since early May, prompting analysts to suggest Athens will struggle to return to the bond market next year as planned.

 Athens has described the 75-year-old broadcaster's shutdown as a temporary measure pending the relaunch of a slimmed-down station.
 About 2,600 employees are to lose to their jobs, though the government has promised to compensate them.